Pipedrive vs Keap: Features, Pricing and Differences (2026)

 Pipedrive's pricing model is structured somewhat differently, as it comes in different plans:

-• Essential (€14/user/month annually): The entry-level plan provides fundamental CRM features including lead management, pipeline visualization, activity tracking, basic reporting, and integration with 400+ tools.
+• Lite (€14/user/month annually): The entry-level plan provides fundamental CRM features including lead, calendar and pipeline management, AI-powered report creation, real-time sales feed, 500+ integrations, and personalized onboarding.
 It's designed for small teams just starting with CRM.

-• Advanced (€39/user/month annually): Building on Essential, this tier adds comprehensive email capabilities including templates and tracking, group emailing, an automation builder for sequences, and integrated meeting scheduling.
+• Growth (€39/user/month annually): Building on Lite, this tier adds full email sync with tracking, automations and nurturing sequences, subscriptions and forecast reports, meeting scheduler and contacts timeline, and live chat support.
 It suits growing teams ready to automate their sales processes.

-• Professional (€49/user/month annually): The most popular tier introduces AI-powered features like Sales Assistant and smart emailing, along with contract management, e-signatures, lead routing, revenue forecasting, and advanced reporting.
+• Premium (€49/user/month annually): The most popular tier introduces lead generation and routing, custom scoring and company data enrichment, AI-powered multi-email tools, contracts and e-signatures, and enhanced customization for teams, reports and data fields.
 It's ideal for established teams seeking sophisticated sales tools.

 This CRM has a strategic price scaling that aligns with business growth stages.
-The jump from Essential to Advanced represents the largest percentage increase (179%), suggesting Pipedrive sees automation and email features as high-value additions.
-The smaller price gaps between subsequent tiers (26% from Advanced to Professional, 31% from Professional to Power, and 55% from Power to Enterprise) indicate a more gradual feature expansion.
+The jump from Lite to Growth represents a significant percentage increase, suggesting Pipedrive sees automation and email features as high-value additions.
+The smaller price gaps between subsequent tiers indicate a more gradual feature expansion.

-Monthly billing comes at a premium, with rates approximately 40-70% higher than annual plans, so that’s quite a difference between .
-This pricing strategy strongly encourages annual commitments - for instance, choosing monthly billing for the Professional plan costs €69 instead of €49, resulting in an additional €240 yearly expense.
+Monthly billing comes at a premium, with rates approximately 40-70% higher than annual plans, so that's quite a difference.
+This pricing strategy strongly encourages annual commitments - for instance, choosing monthly billing for the Premium plan costs €69 instead of €49, resulting in an additional €240 yearly expense.

 👉 Read more: Pipedrive's pricing guide